Iowa Admin. Code r. 199-16.2

 The uniform systems of accounts for public utilities and licensees subject to the provisions of the Federal Power Act, 18 CFR Part 101 published in the Federal Energy Regulatory Commission's rules and regulations, in effect on April 1, 2000, and the January 1, 2002, uniform systems of accounts for rural electric cooperatives prescribed for electric borrowers of the Rural Utilities Service, as applicable, are adopted with the following modifications:

-(1) Definition 7 published in 18 CFR Part 101 is changed to read: "Commission" means the board except where reference is made to the licensing authority of the Federal Energy Regulatory Commission (as in definitions 22 and 27), where Commission shall mean the Federal Energy Regulatory Commission.
+(1) Definition 7 published in 18 CFR Part 101 is changed to read: "Commission" means the commission except where reference is made to the licensing authority of the Federal Energy Regulatory Commission (as in definitions 22 and 27), where Commission shall mean the Federal Energy Regulatory Commission.
 This change does not apply to definitions found in Rural Utilities Service uniform systems of accounts for rural electric cooperatives.

-(2) Definition 29 published in 18 CFR Part 101 is changed to read: "Public Utility" means any natural or legal person, or other entity, defined as a public utility and made subject to the authority of the board by Iowa Code section 476.1.
+(2) Definition 29 published in 18 CFR Part 101 is changed to read: "Public Utility" means any natural or legal person, or other entity, defined as a public utility and made subject to the authority of the commission by Iowa Code section 476.1.
 This change does not apply to definitions found in Rural Utilities Service uniform systems of accounts for rural electric cooperatives.

-(3) Rescinded lAB 6/25/03, effective 7/30/03.
+(3) Rescinded IAB 6/25/03, effective 7/30/03.

-(4) General instruction 1-B of the uniform systems of accounts for electric utilities is modified by adding the following sentence: "Utilities subject to rate regulation by the board shall keep all the accounts of these systems of accounts which are applicable to their affairs, and utilities not subject to rate regulation shall keep the accounts of these systems of accounts for operating revenues only."
+(4) General instruction 1-B of the uniform systems of accounts for electric utilities is modified by adding the following sentence: "Utilities subject to rate regulation by the commission shall keep all the accounts of these systems of accounts which are applicable to their affairs, and utilities not subject to rate regulation shall keep the accounts of these systems of accounts for operating revenues only."

-(5) General instruction 1-D of the uniform systems of accounts for electric utilities is modified by adding the following sentence: "It is recommended but not required that electric utilities not subject to rate regulation, other than electric cooperatives, keep all applicable accounts in accordance with the Federal Energy Regulatory Commission uniform systems of accounts, 18 CFR Part 101."
+(5) General instruction 1-D of the uniform systems of accounts for electric utilities is modified by adding the following sentence: "It is recommended but not required that electric utilities not subject to rate regulation, other than electric cooperatives, keep all applicable accounts in accordance with the Federal Energy Regulatory Commission uniform systems of accounts, 18 CFR Part 101 ."
 Rural electric cooperatives not subject to rate regulation may choose to keep all applicable accounts in accordance with the Rural Utilities Service uniform systems of accounts.

 (7) The definitions for the uniform systems of accounts for electric utilities, when used in account 424, Promotional Practices, are modified to include the following definitions:

 a.
-The word"affiliate " shall mean any person doing business in this state who directly or indirectly controls or is controlled by or is under common control with a public utility.
+The word"affiliate" shall mean any person doing business in this state who directly or indirectly controls or is controlled by or is under common control with a public utility.

 b.
 The word"appliance" or "equipment" shall mean any device, including a fixture, which consumes electric energy and any ancillary device required for its operation.

 c.
-The word "consideration" shall mean any cash, donation, gift, allowance, rebate, bonds, merchandise (new or used), property (tangible or intangible), labor, service conveyance, commitment, right, or other thing of value.
+The word"consideration" shall mean any cash, donation, gift, allowance, rebate, bonds, merchandise (new or used), property (tangible or intangible), labor, service conveyance, commitment, right, or other thing of value.

 d.
-The word "financing " shall include acquisition of equity or debt interests, loans, guarantee of loans, advances, sale and repurchase agreements, sale and lease-back agreements, sales on open account, conditional or installment sales contracts, or other investment or extensions of credit.
+The word"financing" shall include acquisition of equity or debt interests, loans, guarantee of loans, advances, sale and repurchase agreements, sale and lease-back agreements, sales on open account, conditional or installment sales contracts, or other investment or extensions of credit.

 e.
-The word "person" shall include an individual, group, firm, partnership, corporation, cooperative, association, or other organization, but not including state or local political subdivisions or municipal corporations.
+The word"person" shall include an individual, group, firm, partnership, corporation, cooperative, association, or other organization, but not including state or local political subdivisions or municipal corporations.

 f.
-The words "public utility" or "utility" shall include persons defined to be public utilities in Iowa Code section 476.1.
+The words"public utility" or "utility" shall include persons defined to be public utilities in Iowa Code section 476.1.

 g.
-The words "promotional practices " shall mean any consideration offered or granted by a public utility or its affiliate to any person for the purpose, express or implied, of inducing such person to select or use the service or additional service of such utility, or to select or install any appliance or equipment designed to use such utility service; provided that the words "promotional practices" shall not include the following activities:
+The words"promotional practices" shall mean any consideration offered or granted by a public utility or its affiliate to any person for the purpose, express or implied, of inducing such person to select or use the service or additional service of such utility, or to select or install any appliance or equipment designed to use such utility service; provided that the words "promotional practices" shall not include the following activities:

 (1) Providing repairs and service to appliances or equipment of customers of a public utility in an emergency or to restore service or to prevent hazardous conditions or service interruptions.